stoogoff/parchment/src/aletheiansoc/008-the-tale-of-petherham-hall.md

 “You know we didn't even have a body to bury,” she said quietly, still staring at Julia.
 “Lost at sea, they told me.
 I knew it was a lie.
 So convenient.”

-“Amelia...”
-Havelock tried to reach across the table to touch her hand.
+“Amelia…” Havelock tried to reach across the table to touch her hand.

 “Don't.”
 She pulled away and stood.